mseri/blog/content/posts/76-elucubration-humanocracy.md

 ## Appendix

-Before I conclude: If you want to measure how far an institution has drifted from humanocracy's ideals, Zanini suggests using the [Bureaucracy Mass Index (BMI)](https://www.humanocracy.com/course/sites/default/files/2020-07/BMI.pdf).
+If you want to measure how far an institution has drifted from humanocracy's ideals, Zanini suggests using the [Bureaucracy Mass Index (BMI)](https://www.humanocracy.com/course/sites/default/files/2020-07/BMI.pdf).
 For those of us in academia, there is an immediate test: look back at the last month and count how many hours you spent serving the institution versus how many hours the institution spent serving your work.
 What do you find?

+## Disclaimer

+First of all, universities have been riddled with classism, societal biases, and other forms of exclusion since their inception.
+This is the elephant in the room of the discussion above, but I hope I made it clear that I don't intend to ignore these issues: I hope that this uni-humanocracy could be used to change the culture and help create a more inclusive and empowering environment for everyone.

+It should also be clear that national legal frameworks constrain what governance structures universities can adopt, and that other legal regulations must be respected in any redesign.
+But different principles can lead to different structures and cultures, so I think these kinds of thought experiments remain valuable for fostering culture change and bottom-up development, rather than perpetuating the current top-down, centralized processes.

 - - -

 Update: shortly after publishing this post, I was made aware of [Human Capital - The Tragedy of the Education Commons](https://www.penguin.co.uk/books/461384/human-capital-by-standing-guy/9780241688199) by Guy Standing, which seems remarkably related.
-I guess I have a new read for the spring :)
+I guess I have a new read for the end of spring :)